 This is the core developmental ride of SDBC and is 35 miles long and somewhat hilly.
 Ideal for the those folks who have riding experience but are new to riding in packs larger than 4 or 5.
 The riders are given coaching throughout while speed is kept at a moderate pace between 15 and 17 mph.
 Time is taken at regrouping points to teach the rider many of the skills necessary to ride safely in a peloton as well as practice in a rotating paceline.

 D4 Group Ride

 At 24 miles long, the D-4 ride follows the first 10 miles of the more advanced D-3 course but at a slower pace.
-The ride then heads west to the coast and, at mile 14, a short break at Java Depot, an SDBC sponsor, where coffee, smoothies, and snacks can be purchased.
-Leaving Java Depot the ride heads south and returns to the starting point.
+The ride then heads west to the coast and, at mile 14, a short break at Solana Beach Coffee Company, an SDBC sponsor, where coffee, smoothies, and snacks can be purchased.
+Leaving Solana Beach Coffee Company the ride heads south and returns to the starting point.

 The course terrain does have a number of shorter climbs plus the longer and more challenging Torrey Pines grade.
 Riders should have the appropriate fitness and ability to stay with the group.
 While on the hills, D-4 cyclists should have the ability to climb the hills without dismounting and walking their bikes to the top.

 Coaching is provided and is tailored to the ride participants.
 It sometimes includes how do a single rotating paceline.

 who have group riding experience but who are concerned about riding close to other cyclists.